 Welcome to the AP Improve Your Photography Series – in partnership with MPB – This series is designed to take you from the beginnings of photography, introduce different shooting skills and styles, and teach you how to grow as a photographer, so you can enjoy producing amazing photography (and video), to take you to the next level, whether that’s making money or simply mastering your art form.

-Each week you’ll find a new article so make sure to come back to continue your journey, and have fun along the way, creating great images.
 If you’ve found these articles helpful, don’t forget to share them with people you know who may be interested in learning new photography skills.
 You’ll find a whole range of further articles in this series.

 My college lecturer used to assert that a good photographer could make a lump of coal look appealing with the skillful use of lighting.
 I never felt the need to prove his point, but my subsequent decades behind the lens have convinced me he was right.
 Even the Grand Canyon can look uninspiring under the flat grey light of an overcast day, whilst a view of some flat Essex fields can be transformed into a breathtaking vision by evocative dawn light.